A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Introduction

-We introduce a collection of \textsc{ Diverse Narratives and International Perspectives on the Russo-Ukrainian Offensive} (\textsc{dnipro}), a comprehensive longitudinal corpus of news coverage from February 2022 to August 2024\footnote{An expanded version is being developed, which will include news coverage up to February 2025 and provide a longitudinal 3-year corpus of this protracted war.}---the longest time span of any multinational or multilingual news corpus on the Russia-Ukraine war.
+We introduce a collection of \textsc{ \textbf{D}iverse \textbf{N}arratives and \textbf{I}nternational \textbf{P}erspectives on the \textbf{R}usso-Ukrainian \textbf{O}ffensive} (\textsc{dnipro}), a comprehensive longitudinal corpus of news coverage from February 1, 2022 to August 31, 2024 --- the longest time span of any multinational or multilingual news corpus on the Russia-Ukraine war.
+The code-base and supporting materials are publicly available.
 The corpus encompasses eleven influential media outlets and news agencies aligned with five primary geopolitical actors with strategic interests in the conflict.
-Following methodological approaches established by \citet{nygren2016journalism} and \citet{roman2017information}, the sources include media from direct participants---Russia and Ukraine---and influential global powers with economic, diplomatic, or military involvement: USA, UK, and China.
-The inclusion of state-affiliated media from Russia and Ukraine capture opposing conflict narratives, while those from China, the USA, and the UK represent the narratives projected by nations with significant stakes in the conflict's outcome, and significant ability to influence that outcome~\cite{zhang2016china, thussu2018china}.
+Following methodological approaches established by \citet{nygren2016journalism} and \citet{roman2017information}, the sources include media from direct participants---Russia and Ukraine---and influential global powers with economic, diplomatic, or military involvement: the USA, the UK, and China.
+The inclusion of state-affiliated media from Russia and Ukraine captures opposing conflict narratives that play a pivotal role in shaping assessments under uncertain information~\cite{saletta2020}.
+Media from China, the USA, and the UK represent perspectives of nations with substantial geopolitical and economic interests in the conflict's trajectory, as well as the military, diplomatic, and economic leverage to influence its outcome~\cite{zhang2016china, thussu2017china}.
+These diverse perspectives and sources enable more comprehensive analysis of complex developments by helping analysts overcome the limitations of single-narrative framings~\cite{werd2018thesis}.